Adam is a good friend of ours at I Quit Sugar. He’s one of our original success stories and has been a follower of Sarah’s for years.

 My typical routine at ice hockey practice was to drink a can of Coke or Red Bull prior, Gatorade during and beer after.

-Now, I mix a 1.25 liter bottle of water with a teaspoon of Celtic sea-salt and sip it during practice.
+As an experiment, instead I mixed a 1.25 liter bottle of water with a teaspoon of Celtic sea-salt and sipped it during practice.

 I have completely dropped sugar and I will never go back.

 I now have a complexion, cheekbones, a six (four?) pack and loads of energy.
 And I actually think I’m more positive and optimistic.